 As science continues to study why we begin to lose our mental cognition as we age, the latest findings that our decline begins to worsen at the age of 45 is a wake up call to determine how we can best assist our body in reversing this trend.

 Like all antioxidants, glutathione works to prevent the damage free radicals, peroxides, and other reactive oxygen species do to human cells.
 But glutathione isn’t just another antioxidant–it could be called, without exaggeration, the single most important antioxidant for human health.
 The good news?
 Your body naturally produces glutathione.
 The bad news?
-There’s a long list of things which can reduce your natural production, resulting in a startlingly high percentage of deficiency across the population: pollution medications poor diet stress trauma aging infections radiation exposure to heavy metals So what’s the solution?
-That’s a lot of ways to fall behind in your production of this vital antioxidant.
-Good living can help maintain your glutathione levels to some degree; this mostly includes things you should already be doing, like eating right, avoiding excess radiation, watching your air quality, and keeping your stress to reasonable levels.
-Exercise also boosts glutathione production, as the chemical (Read More)
+There’s a long list of things which can reduce your natural production, resulting in a startlingly high percentage of deficiency across the population: pollution medications poor diet stress trauma aging infections radiation exposure to heavy metals Your body uses glutathione to protect your cells from free radical damage, to eliminate toxins, to support energy production, and to help enhance immune system functions.
+That’s the good news.
+Unfortunately, emerging science indicates that our Glutathione level in the body drops with age.
+Why the Decrease?
+There are several factors for the decrease in glutathione levels with age.
+Stress is a factor.
+As (Read More)

 Contrary to popular opinion, Alzheimer’s disease can be prevented.
 It all depends on a healthy lifestyle.
 The key is to reduce the risks associated with Alzheimer’s and dementia.
 According to Help Guide, six of the most important things you can do to keep your brain healthy include: Mental stimulation Regular exercise Maintain a healthy diet Get lots of quality sleep Maintain an active social life Manage your stress effectively Do Vitamin Supplements Help Prevent Alzheimer’s?
 One way to stimulate your brain’s functions while maintaining a healthy diet and reduce stress is to supplement your diet with vitamin supplements.
 It is important to realize, however, that you can’t simply take supplements as a substitute for a healthy diet.
 You should still focus on eating the right foods in the right amounts, and maintaining a regular exercise regimen.
 Nevertheless, if you eat right, get enough sleep and exercise, and keep your mind active, (Read More)